Sulaiman-ai/README-Generator/output/MYREADME.md

 2. Enter "node index.js"
 3. Terminal will prompt you with questions, answer the questions and hit enter
 ## License
-GNU General Public License v2.0
+GNU Affero General Public License v3.0
 ## Contributing
 If you wish the contribute to this project and add new features:
 1. Send me an email explaining what you want to add (email written below) and I will add you as a contributor